Museums and art galleries

 8.1 Unit of Assessment

-• Where an R&E based approach is adopted: In order to understand the extent and nature of activities to be included in the valuation it is essential that a site plan is provided which details all the features of the property and where practicable all buildings should be measured to Net Internal Area (NIA) in accordance with the VOA Code of Measuring Practice.
+8.7 Where an R&E based approach is adopted, in order to understand the extent and nature of activities to be included in the valuation it is essential that a site plan is provided which details all the features of the property and where practicable all buildings should be measured to Net Internal Area (NIA) in accordance with the VOA Code of Measuring Practice.

-Where rental/comparable method is the appropriate basis: the standard method of measurement to be adopted is Net Internal Area (NIA) of the buildings (see VOA Code of Measuring Practice for Rating Purposes).
+8.8 Where the rental/comparable method is the appropriate basis: the standard method of measurement to be adopted is Net Internal Area (NIA) or Gross Internal Area (GIA) dependent on the physical type of building (see VOA Code of Measuring Practice for Rating Purposes).

 9. Valuation support